Jeevithe Lassanai: Plot

 With all these rules, its getting hard to find a boy who obey these rules.
 After several unsuccessful boys, Wishwa found a salesman B.A.
 Chakrawarthi (Chathura), who agrees to obey any rule, even more than four, if he gets to marry Devumi.
-Finally, Wishwa has found four boys including him for the four girls and marriage was confirmed.
+Finally, Wishwa had found four boys including him for the four girls and the marriages were confirmed.